aaronweinstock/nfl-playoff-simulation/README.md

 1. `Run.R`: Source the functions in `R`, and run the simulation.

-2. `Example_Plot.png`: An example of how simulation results are displayed upon completion of the function (the provided plot gives probabilities after week 12 of the 2018 NFL season).
+2. `Example_Plot.png`: An example of how simulation results are displayed upon completion of the function (the provided plot gives probabilities going into week 12 of the 2018 NFL season).